citp/privacy-policy-historical/p/pc/pcb/pcb.com.pk.md

 ### How to opt out of receiving email

-If you do not want to receive e-mail from us in the future, you should let us know by sending a removal request to us at online@pcb.com.pk, We honor all removal requests.
+If you do not want to receive e-mail from us in the future, you should let us know by sending a removal request to us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection), We honor all removal requests.

 ### What are cookies, and how do we use them?